 Think all hot water systems are the same?

 Without doing a little homework you might end up with a lukewarm purchase that’s not just unreliable, but leaves you out of pocket to cover constant repair and maintenance bills.
-That’s why understanding the differences between hot water systems, and how to choose the best unit for your home, is key to making a great investment.
+That’s why understanding the differences between boilers, and how to choose the best unit for your home, is key to making a great investment.

-More than a reliable source of hot water, your hot water system is complex and nuanced.
+More than a reliable source of hot water, your boiler is complex and nuanced.
 While none of us want to cut down on our steamy baths or appliance usage, you probably want to cut back on water bills riddled with inefficiencies.

-To help you get the most out of your hot water system, while keeping your costs down, let’s take a closer look at what makes a hot water system good, great, or grand so you can select the right option for your Melbourne home and family.
+To help you get the most out of your home, while keeping your costs down, let’s take a closer look at what makes a boiler good, great, or grand so you can select the right option for your Melbourne home and family.

 Is it worth upgrading my hot water heater?

-In some cases, your hot water heater will tell you when it’s time for a replacement – usually with refreshingly cold clarity.
+In some cases, your heater will tell you when it’s time for a replacement – usually with refreshingly cold clarity.

 If you find yourself suddenly soaked in an ice-cold shower, you’ll want to consider hot water system repairs, or start looking for a new unit (and fast).